 What is a brand archetype?

 Archetypes in general are highly developed elements of the collective unconscious, which can be described as universal, archaic patterns and images.
 People recognize such archetypes while in a new situation and react to them in a specific way.
 Simply put, an archetype is a prototype, a set of features that describes a character, event, phenomenon, etc. This general definition also highlights perfectly the importance of an archetype in building a brand.
 It allows you to create a communication strategy that will reach potential customers and recipients.
 This is due to the fact that marketers, by specifying the archetype of a brand, are able to assess the most optimal communication channel, which in turn allows them to create a content strategy.
-Additionally, brand personality archetypes make it much easier to establish a brand-customer relationship, which nowadays is the most important selling point!
+Additionally, brand personality archetypes make it much easier to establish a brand – target audience relationship on a personal and emotional level, which nowadays is the most important selling point!

 Brand archetypes meaning in everyday life